lyomu/alx-frontend/README.md

 # alx-frontend
-Repo contains ALX Frontend Exercise files for the different assignments.
+Repo contains ALX Frontend Exercise files for the different assignments during the learning sprint.